BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 verify according to pre-fork rules, subject to the additional OP_RETURN constraint introduced by REQ-6-1.

-NOTE 3: If bit 6 is not set, only the traditional non-shifted nHashType will be used to compute the hash and verify the signature.
+NOTE 3: If bit 6 is not set, only the unmodified nHashType will be used to compute the hash and verify the signature.

 ### REQ-DISABLE (disable fork by setting fork time to 0)